 Yes you can have rules and boundaries, for sure.
 But there is certainly no need to be negative about it.
 Negativity doesn’t not confer any advantage with regard to learning.
 In fact, it gets in the way of neural processing and takes away from the lesson to be learned.
 I used to get stern and harsh (negative), because I thought that disobedience was “unacceptable”.
 I felt like I needed to convey the seriousness of it.
 But guess what, bringing negativity into the equation didn’t do squat.
 Actually it did…it made things worse.
 It muddied the waters, escalated the misbehaviour, and dragged these stages out.
 If we deal with our kids negatively, we teach them to be negative.
 That is the truth.

 For me, one of the most important lessons/skills/ways of being that I would like to pass on to my kids is positive resilience.
 When things get hard, what do we do?
-Do we blame, shame and dive into a negative thought pattern.
+Do we blame, shame and dive into negative thought patterns.
 Or, do we breathe, feel into what’s happening, and look for positive solutions.

 Breathe into the fact that your daughter is truly good, she can’t really hurt you.
 You are the big one, you too are good, and you are her model.